What Is Germany Famous For? 17 Iconic Facts About Germany!

 The sight is not that special, sorry, but, the feeling and what it represents is much more than just some bricks.

 Image Credits: Private Photos from Vacations

 Köln Cathedral.
-(Hohe Domkirche St. Peter und Maria) I don't know why, but I this was in France.
+(Hohe Domkirche St. Peter und Maria) I don't know why, but I thought this was in France.
 It might be because there is an area in France called Cologne.

 I know this area in Germany as Köln and not Cologne.

-Quick facts: Construction started in 1248 and ended in 1880 that's 632 years of construction, you guys.
+QUICK FACT: Construction started in 1248 and ended in 1880 that's 632 years of construction, you guys.
 Wow!

 The building is 157 meters tall and was bombed by allied forces, a whopping 70 times in second world war, during the 262 bomb-attacks the city of Köln faced.

 Was accepted into the UNESCO world heritage Europe in 1996.
-I can't help but think it looks ALOT like the cathedral in York.
+I can't help but think it looks A LOT like the cathedral in York.
 Read my Review of York here, and see all the pictures.